sachinjangramp/shipment_management/README.md

 ### Necessary Information to Test APIs

+- User Creation:
+  - A new user can be created by admin only.

 - Role ID Definitions:
   - Admin User: Role ID 5
   - Regular User: Role ID 6